argonautproject/us-core-patient-data-feed/additionalresources.md

     - Specimen status changes
     - Collection details are modified

-This guidance illustrates how the `patient-feed-event` trigger might be applied to the additional resources.
-Implementers will document specific criteria for when `patient-feed-event` notifications are sent based on their system's capabilities and clinical relevance.
+This guidance illustrates how the `feed-event` trigger might be applied to the additional resources.
+Implementers will document specific criteria for when `feed-event` notifications are sent based on their system's capabilities and clinical relevance.

 ## 4. Future Enhancements